 Do I need a license to set up an HMO?

-To prove that your HMO meets acceptable standards, you may need to apply for an HMO license from your local authority.
+To prove that your HMO meets acceptable standards, you may need to apply for an HMO licence from your local authority.

-An HMO license will definitely be required if:
+An HMO licence will definitely be required if:

-If you have more than one HMO in your portfolio, you will need to apply for separate licenses for every property that needs one.
+If you have more than one HMO in your portfolio, you will need to apply for separate licences for every property that needs one.